olimiemma/A-voice-assistant/README.md

 # AI assistant
 # I've added and edited alot from Santiago's original code,so go to his git for the original code.
 # You might need to install a few things so get ready for that.
-But I tried this myself, it runs.
-# Can now use Claude's API as well as an option
+# I added the ability to use Claude's API as well, as an option

 You need an `OPENAI_API_KEY` and a `GOOGLE_API_KEY` to run this code.
 Store them in a `.env` file in the root directory of the project, or set them as environment variables.